MirceaKitsune/python_raytracer/README.md

 ## Creating a scene

 This describes the procedure for setting up a custom scene.
 The engine is in early development and anything mentioned here is subject to change!
+The first step is to setup your own mod: Simply create a new directory in the mods folder, it needs to contain your own copy of `config.cfg` as well as an `init.py` script that will execute before the main window is created, simply run the engine with your mod as an argument for example `init.py default` to launch the default world.
 At the moment sprites can only be painted via code, importing sprites from image slices is a planned feature.
-Currently the default scene is located in builtin.py and automatically activated in init.py, currently mods are not supported so you'll need to replace the default world with your own function here.

 There are 3 main components to a scene: Materials, sprites, objects.
 Each acts as a subset of the other: Materials are points with unique properties acting as atoms, sprites are 3D textures storing materials located at different points, objects hold a set of sprites which they express in 3D space.
 The first step is creating one or more materials as described above and customizing their properties to get the types of surface you want, afterward paint a 3D sprite with your materials by adding each one at the correct location to form a shape, lastly create an object and give it the newly painted sprite.
 Materials and sprites can be retroactively modified with immediate results, always clone when you wish to customize one independently.
 Below is a simplified example of setting up a basic scene, does not include the mandatory player object which needs to be set in a similar way (see `object.set_camera`).